chetansinghsajwan/notes/http/methods/connect.md

 A tunnel is closed when a tunnel intermediary detects that either side has closed its connection: the intermediary _MUST_ attempt to send any outstanding data that came from the closed side to the other side, close both connections, and then discard any remaining data left undelivered.

-A server _MUST NOT_ send any [Transfer-Encoding](https://httpwg.org/specs/rfc9112.html#field.transfer-encoding) or [Content-Length](https://httpwg.org/specs/rfc9110.html#field.content-length) header fields in a [2xx (Successful)](https://httpwg.org/specs/rfc9110.html#status.2xx) response to CONNECT.
-A client _MUST_ ignore any Content-Length or Transfer-Encoding header fields received in a successful response to CONNECT.
+A server must not send any [Transfer-Encoding](/http/headers/transfer-encoding) or [Content-Length](/http/headers/content-length) header fields in a [2xx (Successful)](/http/status/2xx) response to CONNECT.
+The client must also ignore those fields received in a successful response to CONNECT.

 A CONNECT request message does not have body.
 The interpretation of data sent after the header section of the CONNECT request message is specific to the version of HTTP in use.